 Mr. Damrong Kraikruan, Deputy Permanent Secretary of Ministry of Foreign Affairs;

 Prof. Dr. Song Ruoyun, First Secretary (Education) of the Embassy of the People’s Republic of China in the Kingdom of Thailand;

 Ms. Arjaree Sriratanaban, Deputy Director-General, Department of East Asian Affairs of the Ministry of Foreign Affairs; and

 Asst.
 Prof. Vorasakdi Mahatdhanobol, Director of Chinese Studies Center at Chulalongkorn University.

-Thailand has long-standing relations with China.
-There has been expansion of cooperation between the two countries in various aspects including politics, security, economy, science, and people-to-people relations.
-Nowadays, Chinese language has become more and more popular worldwide including Thailand due to the increase of Chinese tourists and China's development.
-The rising growth of Chinese learners represents the importance of Chinese language in facilitating the better understanding and good relations between China and other nations.
+In their long-standing relations, Thailand and China have expanded their cooperation in various aspects including politics, security, economy, science, and people-to-people relations.
+Today, due to China’s rapid development, Chinese has become an increasingly important language in the world community, including Thailand, where the number of Chinese visitors continues to rise.
+The increase in the number of Thai learners of Chinese reflects the growing importance of the role of Chinese in facilitating better understanding and good relations between China and other nations.

 The Confucius Institutes have been established in Thailand for 12 years.
 Currently, the 16 Confucius Institutes throughout Thailand perform the main role as a bridge and platform for promoting collaboration, communication, and Chinese language and culture education among the local people.